tandrewnichols/vim-rebuff/README.md

 One major difference between this and other buffer explorers is that you can't (currently) open it in the current buffer or a new tab, primarily because the goal of this was to _preview_ files, and there's nowhere to show a preview in those cases.
 So I made the intentional decision, at least for now, to enforce opening Rebuff in splits.
 By default, Rebuff will open in a right vertical split 80 columns in width when you run `:Rebuff` or `:Ls`.
 The mapping `<leader>ls` is also provided, although you an override that.
 Once Rebuff is open, navigate using `j` and `k` (or `<Down>` and `<Up>`) and each buffer will be previewed on the other side of the screen.
 There are a lot of [helpful mappings](#mappings) specific to the Rebuff buffer as well.

+## Requirements

+This plugin uses timers, which means it requires at least vim 8.0.

 ## Installation

 This plugin has three dependencies.
 I regret that slightly, since vim has no simple way to manage or install dependencies, but those dependencies are definitely stand-alone things that don't belong in this plugin, so you'll have to install them along with this plugin.
 Fortunately, this is pretty easy to do with a decent plugin manager.
 For what it's worth, I use `Plug` to manage my plugins, and I really like it, so if you don't have a plugin manager, I recommend that one.